-This programmes looks at the phenomenon of the musical family, profiling and celebrating three of the Gaelic and traditional music world’s best loved and prominent families; the Handersons of Fort William, the MacKenzie sisters from Lewis and the Campbell family of Barra.
+This programmes looks at the phenomenon of the musical family, profiling and celebrating three of the Gaelic and traditional music world’s best loved and prominent families; the Campbell family of Barra, the Hendersons of Fort William and the MacKenzie sisters from Lewis.

 The documentary offers an entertaining glimpse into their lives and work, and features new performances as well as archive footage.
 The programme was shortlisted in the Celtic Film & TV Festival’s Best TV Arts Documentary category in 2003.